Complaints are bad for business, that’s a no-brainer. They take time and money to resolve, and can pile up faster than you can say ‘sorry’.

-Be an obsessive note taker.
+Be an obsessive note-taker.
 Keeping close records of your work process means you can back yourself up when it comes to justifying your decisions.

 Keep a close ear to the ground.
 Open yourself up to feedback and let your insurer know straight away of any shortcomings that could lead to a claim.
 This includes any criticism of your work (whether you think it’s fair or not).

 Check your contract’s terms.
 Many clients now ask you have PI insurance in place before you start working for them to cover you should anything go wrong.
-Check out our different packages online or give us a call for help in putting one together.

 For a quick quote, click here.
 Or if you want to speak to someone direct, call us on 0345 222 5391.
 Our advice is free and impartial, so you shouldn’t have any, er, complaints.

 Image used under license from Shutterstock.complaints handlersmanaging risknegligence